hfz1337/Eruditus/README.md

-/ctf createctf                                       (Create a new CTF) /ctf renamectf                                       (Rename a CTF) /ctf archivectf                                      (Archive a CTF's channels) /ctf deletectf                                       (Delete a CTF as well as its channels) /ctf setprivacy                                      (Toggle CTF privacy between public and private) /ctf join                                            (Join a specific CTF channels)
+/ctf createctf                                       (Create a new CTF) /ctf renamectf                                       (Rename a CTF) /ctf archivectf                                      (Archive a CTF's channels) /ctf exportchat                                      (Export CTF chat logs to a static site) /ctf deletectf                                       (Delete a CTF as well as its channels) /ctf setprivacy                                      (Toggle CTF privacy between public and private) /ctf join                                            (Join a specific CTF channels)